intel-staging/jvector/UPGRADING.md

   we do early termination of the search.
 In certain cases, this can accelerate the search at the potential cost of some accuracy.
 It is set to false by default.
 - The constructors of GraphIndexBuilder allow to specify different maximum out-degrees for the graphs in each layer.
-  However, this feature does not work with FusedADC in this version.

 ### API changes in 3.0.6